alessandrofoglia07/MyVibe-FE/README.md

 Note that

--   this project is still in development (doesn't have a build yet)
+-   this project is still in development
 -   you can contribute to this project by opening a pull request or an issue

 ## Front-End